-Standardized Tests
+Standardized tests

-Phonological awareness.
-Phonological awareness was assessed using the rhyme and spoonerism subtests of the

-Phonological Assessment Battery (PhAB; Frederickson, Frith, & Reason, 1997).
+Phonological Awareness: Phonological awareness was assessed using the rhyme and the spoonerism subtests of the PhAB (Frederickson, Frith, & Reason, 1997).

-Phonological short-term memory.
-The Children's Test of Nonword Repetition (CNRep; Gathercole, Willis, Baddeley, & Emslie, 1994) is a nonword repetition task that is commonly used as a measure of phonological short-term memory.
-It consists of 40 nonwords of two to five syllables (e.g "blonterstapping," "sepretennial"), preceded by two practice items.
+Phonological Short Term Memory: The CNRep (Gathercole et al., 1994) is a nonword repetition task that is commonly used as a measure of phonological short term memory.
+It consists of 40 nonwords of 2 to 5 syllables (e.g "blonterstapping", "sepretennial") preceded by two practice items.
 The final score corresponds to the total number of nonwords repeated correctly.

-Reading.
-The participants' reading level was assessed using the word and pseudoword reading lists of the TOWRE: Form A. Each list was presented separately and participants were instructed to read the list as fast as they could.
-For each list, the number of items read in 45 s provided a raw score.
+Reading: The participants' reading level was assessed using the word and pseudoword reading lists of the TOWRE - Form A (Torgesen et al., 1999).
+Each list was presented separately and participants were instructed to read the list as fast as they could.
+For each list, the number of items read in 45 seconds provided a raw score.
 A standard score was then derived for the word and pseudoword reading lists and a combined standard score computed.